'Heads are exploding': How security experts see the Signal war-plan breach

 "The meetings of the Principals Committee are held in the White House Situation Room, perhaps the most secure venue within the U.S. government," Price said.

-Members who can't attend in person can participate via a sensitive compartmented information facility, or SCIF.
+Members who can't attend in person can participate via a sensitive compartmented information facility (SCIF).

 "These secure rooms are built to discuss classified information," NPR's Greg Myre reports.
 "You can't take a phone into these rooms.
 You can't take documents out, and all of these top-ranking national security officials have SCIFs at their offices and at their homes."